Patrick Hogan (soccer): Professional

 On May 26, 2021, Hogan signed with USL Championship side Charleston Battery.
 He made his debut for the club on June 8, 2021, appearing as a 65th-minute substitute during a 1–0 win over Loudoun United.
 Following the 2022 season, Hogan was released by Charleston.

 On February 15, 2023, Hogan signed a one-year deal with USL Championship side Pittsburgh Riverhounds.
+He left the club following the expiration of his contract at the end of the 2024 season.

+Hogan joined Indy Eleven on December 12, 2024.
+He made his debut for the club on March 15, 2025, in the club's 3–1 league away victory over Miami FC to open their season, in which Hogan scored the third goal of the match and his first for Indy Eleven.